openstack/openstack-manuals/doc/config-reference/source/database-service/databaseservice_rpc.rst

 Configure RabbitMQ
 ~~~~~~~~~~~~~~~~~~

-Use these options to configure the RabbitMQ messaging system:
+Use these options to configure the RabbitMQ messaging system
+in the ``trove.conf`` file:

 .. include:: ../tables/trove-rabbitmq.rst

 Configure Qpid
 ~~~~~~~~~~~~~~

-Use these options to configure the Qpid messaging system:
+Use these options to configure the Qpid messaging system in the ``trove.conf`` file:

 .. include:: ../tables/trove-qpid.rst

 Configure ZeroMQ
 ~~~~~~~~~~~~~~~~

-Use these options to configure the ZeroMQ messaging system:
+Use these options to configure the ZeroMQ messaging system
+in the ``trove.conf`` file:

 .. include:: ../tables/trove-zeromq.rst